RakshithaKalkura/vehicle-health-prediction-obd2-dataset/README.md

 5. **Graph Neural Network (GNN):**
    Designed to operate on graph-structured data, this model captures relationships between entities effectively.

-6. **Gated Recurrent Unit (GRU):**
-   A streamlined alternative to LSTM that provides competitive performance with fewer parameters.

 ## Evaluation Metrics

 Each model was evaluated using the following metrics: